IBM/osslm-docker-adaptor/README.md

 * Copy Resource directories directly to the __\<RMDIR\>/opt/csars__ directory and restart the resource manager.
 * Mount a directory containing Resources into the resource manager container.

-Check out the documentation in the docs directory1 to find out more about how to build and onboard Resources to the Docker Resource Manager.
+Check out the documentation in the docs directory to find out more about how to build and onboard Resources to the Docker Resource Manager.

 ### Run Resource Manager Swagger UI